Kundur Island: Towns and villages

-Main areas
+Geography

+Pulau Kundur (Kundur Island itself) is the principal and most populated part of the archipelago.
+To the southeast are situated Pulau Ungar and Pulau Mandah, with the smaller Pulau Ngal and Pulau Perapos to their east.
+Pulau Panjang lies to the east of Kundur.
+To the northeast of Kundur are situated Pulau Belat, Pulau Degong and Pulau Tabias; further north are Pulau Papan and Pulau Buru, while further north still are Pulau Parit, Pulau Tulang and Pulau Lumut, all separated by the Gelam Strait from Great Karimun (and its outliers) even further north.

 Tanjung Batu

 The biggest town on Kundur Island, Tanjung Batu is marked as the district centre (kota kecamatan) of the island.
 It is located at the southern tip of the island, and is the hub for most ferry businesses.

 It is the town with most number of businesses and trading companies.
 It is also a popular starting/finishing point for cycling trips as well.

 Its commercial street is Jalan Merdeka, just a stone's throw away from the port, but most of the shops are lined on the side of Jalan Kartini and Jalan Jendral Sudirman.
 Jalan Usman Harun is a temple street where it locates the Vihara Dharma Shanti which is a Buddhist temple.
 North to the end of Jalan J. Sudirman is a housing area called Batu Dua.
 Vehicles used in this towns include angkuts and ojeks.

 Urung

 Another town in the district of North Kundur (Kundur Utara).
 It is just a bit smaller than Tanjung Batu, and is also another popular starting/finishing point for cycling trips.